-The administrative withdrawal may include but will not be limited to circumstances such as:
+The administrative withdrawal may include, but will not be limited to, circumstances such as:

-- Mental and/or emotional crisis,
+- Mental and/or emotional crisis.

-- Medical and/or family emergency,
+- Medical and/or family emergency.

 - Other unforeseen and uncontrollable circumstances which prevent the student from attending or participating in the class.

-Any student who is denied administrative withdrawal may appeal this decision to the Vice President of Learning or the Vice President of Student Services.
+Any student who is denied administrative withdrawal may appeal this decision to the Vice President for Learning or the Vice President of Student Services.
 The Vice President of Student Services can initiate an administrative withdrawal pertaining to student rules of conduct violations.